Marcellis/mad-codelabs/docs/level1-example/level1-example.md

 a `String` for the message and a Length.

 ## Pushing to Github!
+Duration: 0:15:00

 Congratulations🎉, you completed your first app for this level!

 Per level there are three apps, once your done with an app push it to **it's own** Github repository.
-When you do all the levels you'll end up 21 repositories with 21 apps!
+When you do all the levels you'll end up with 21 repositories.

 Positive
 : See this [link](https://medium.com/code-yoga/how-to-link-android-studio-with-github-312037a13b99) on how to use git with Android Studio